xiaoyunyang/isomorphic-router-demo/README.md

 $ npm start
 ```

+Go to [http://localhost:3000](http://localhost:3000) to get the code up and running

 ## Motivation

 This is a demo project to show you how to set up an isomorphic webapp using [React Router 4](https://github.com/ReactTraining/react-router) and [`react-router-config`](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config).

+The app has a few pages:

+1. The Home page, which includes two sets of dynamic loading to server APIs to grab JSON data to be displayed on the page.
+This is achieved via isomorphic-fetch.
+One isomorphic-fetch returns the same JSON data every time and the other one returns a different JSON each time.
+2. The About page
+3. The NotFound page, which gets rendered anytime an unrecognized route is requested.

 ## App Building Blocks